iterative/dvc.org/static/docs/commands-reference/run.md

   some reason (meaning it produces different outputs from the same list of inputs).

-- `--remove-outs` - it removes stage outputs before running the command.
+- `--remove-outs` - it removes stage outputs before executing the command.
 If `--no-exec` specified outputs are removed anyway.
 This option is enabled by default and deprecated.
 See `dvc remove` as well for more details.